How Important Is A Trucking Accident Investigation?

 Have you been injured in an accident involving a commercial truck, tractor-trailer, or semi-truck?
 Collisions involving these types of vehicles result in serious, life-altering injuries.
 In many cases, accidents involving commercial trucks result in a fatality.
 The number of individuals injured in accidents involving large trucks increased by 18% from 2011 to 2012 and deaths resulting from large truck accidents increased by 4%.
 In California alone, 244 people died in truck accidents during 2012.
 Due to the severity of damages related to these accidents, a trucking accident investigation is imperative if the accident victim is to receive just compensation for his or her damages.

-The Levinson Law Firm is led by Gordon R. Levinson who formerly represented large insurance companies before deciding to use his knowledge and experience to help accident victims seek justice against negligent drivers.
+The Levinson Law Firm (truck accident lawyer) is led by Gordon R. Levinson who formerly represented large insurance companies before deciding to use his knowledge and experience to help accident victims seek justice against negligent drivers.
 He has many years of experience conducting trucking accident investigations from both perspectives.
 This experience greatly benefits our clients as we fight to recover compensation for their losses.
-Our office accepts cases on a contingent fee.
+Our law office accepts cases on a contingent fee.
 That means that if there is no recovery in your case you pay no fee.
 And in most cases, we even advance the costs.
-For your free consultation, call 1-866-643-HURT (4878) today.
+For your free consultation, call (760) 642-5475 today.

 What is a Trucking Accident Investigation?